FTFT: Efficient and Robust Fine-Tuning by Transferring Training Dynamics: Transferability of Training Dynamics

 In this section, we study whether smaller and more efficient models can be used as reference models to construct DMs for training larger main models (e.g. $\text{DeBERTaV3}_{\text{Small}}$ as the reference model for $\text{DeBERTaV3}_{\text{Large}}$).
 Levering transferability of this type can improve the efficiency of dataset cartography by reducing the cost of constructing DMs.

 The results for DeBERTaV3 are shown in Table~\ref{tab:nli_overall} under section \emph{across different model sizes} (NLI) and Table \ref{tab:hsd_overall} (HSD, Appendix \ref{app:additional_results}). \emph{Training dynamics are transferable across different model sizes}: when using $\text{DeBERTaV3}_\text{Large}$ as the main model, changing the reference model to either $\text{DeBERTaV3}_\text{Small}$ or $\text{DeBERTaV3}_\text{Base}$ yields comparable or even better performance.
 This observation is consistent with our hypothesis that efficient models are more sensitive to ambiguous and difficult instances.
-As a result, they can serve as more effective reference models compared to larger, more capable models.
+As a result, \emph{they can serve as alternative efficient reference models}.
 We also observe that, consistent with \citet{swayamdipta-etal-2020-dataset}, ERM achieves better ID performance (in the baselines section of Table \ref{tab:nli_overall}), while data cartography performs comparably or better on OOD data.
-Note that hyper-parameters are determined by ERM performance (see Appendix \ref{app:experimental_setup}), \emph{making the training setup more favorable overall to ERM}.
+Note that hyper-parameters are tuned for ERM performance (see Appendix \ref{app:experimental_setup}), \emph{making the training setup more favorable overall to ERM}.

 To investigate transferability of DMs further, we analyze whether reference models of different sizes identify similar groups of ambiguous instances.
 Figure~\ref{fig:transferability_sizes_instance_level} shows the percentage of ambiguous instances shared by reference models of different sizes and random seeds.
-We observe that the percentages of shared ambiguous instances between different sizes are only slightly smaller than those between the same size but different random seeds, providing further evidence for the transferability of DMs.\footnote{ The expected overlap between two random DMs is 0.33.}
+The percentages shared between different model sizes are only slightly smaller than those between the same size but different random seeds, providing further evidence for the transferability of DMs.\footnote{ The expected overlap between two random DMs is 0.33.}